Prototype Selection Using Topological Data Analysis: Foundational Concepts

 \begin{definition} A \textit{$q$-simplex}, $\sigma$, is the generalization of a tetrahedral region of space to $q$ dimensions.
 Given a $q$-simplex $\sigma$, a $d$-simplex $\tau$ with $0 \leq d \leq q$ and vertex set $|\mathcal{V}(\tau)| = d+1$ is called a \textit{$d$-face} of $\sigma$ denoted by $\tau \leq \sigma$.
 We also call $\sigma$ a \textit{$q$-coface} of $\tau$ denoted by $\sigma \geq \tau$. \end{definition}

 Simplices provide discrete representations by encoding topological information through combinatorial structure.
-The vertex set $\mathcal{V}(\sigma)$ is the set of \textit{vertices} of $\sigma$ and the simplex $\sigma$ is said to be \textit{generated} by $\mathcal{V}(\sigma)$.
-The dimension of a simplex $\sigma$ is one less than the cardinality of its vertex set, that is $\operatorname{dim}(\sigma) = |\mathcal{V}(\sigma)| - 1$.
-Geometrically, simplices correspond to either a vertex point (0-simplex), edges between vertices, (1-simplex), triangles (2-simplex), tetrahedra (3-simplex), and their higher-dimensional analogues as seen in Figure (\ref{fig:simplex_rep}). \\
+The vertex set $\mathcal{V}(\sigma)$ is the set of \textit{vertices} of $\sigma$ and the simplex $\sigma$ is said to be \textit{generated} by $\mathcal{V}(\sigma)$ \cite{schenck_algebraic_2022}.
+Geometrically, simplices correspond to either a vertex point (0-simplex), edges between vertices, (1-simplex), triangles (2-simplex), tetrahedra (3-simplex), and their higher-dimensional analogues as seen in Figure (\ref{fig:simplex_rep}).

 In order to define homology groups of topological spaces, the notion of a \textit{simplicial complex} is central:

 \begin{definition} A simplicial complex $\mathcal{K}$ in $\mathbb{R}^n$ is a finite collection of simplices in $\mathbb{R}^n$ such that \begin{itemize} \item [(i)] Given a $q$-simplex $\sigma \in \mathcal{K}$ and $\tau \leq \sigma$ then $\tau \in \mathcal{K}$, and \item [(ii)] If $\sigma_1, \sigma_2 \in \mathcal{K}$ then $\sigma_1 \cap \sigma_2$ is either a face of both $\sigma_1$ and $\sigma_2$ or is empty. \end{itemize} \end{definition}